EPCCed/2026-03-02-Fortran-intro/_episodes/05-arrays.md

 ```
 where we have used the intrinsic function `reshape()`.

-`reshape()` can be used whereever you might need to alter an array's shape.
+`reshape()` can be used wherever you might need to alter an array's shape.

 ### Exercise (2 minutes)